1) The Biblical Gospel – The First Essential of Biblical Evangelism

 We use The “Good Person” Test from Living Waters Ministries to challenge people’s thinking about their righteousness.
 It includes a review of the 10 Commandments and, with the leading of the Holy Spirit, it establishes a person’s need for the Savior.

-7) Holy Spirit.
 We don’t save anyone.
-We know that the Holy Spirit convicts people of sin.
+God saves (Titus 3:5 and Ephesians 2:8-9) and he uses the proclamation of the gospel (Romans 10:14-17).
+We know that the Holy Spirit convicts people of sin, righteousness and judgement (John 16:8).
 And God gives the increase after we plant or water the seed.
 Praise God that He chooses to work in us, both to will and to work for his good pleasure.

-You can be a little uncomfortable … but get good at this.
+You can be a little uncomfortable … but get good at biblical evangelism.
 The more you engage the lost, the more your confidence will grow.